 The treatment has no downtime and patients can jump right back into their schedule as soon as they step out of the clinic.

-The number of treatment will vary per patient, but about 4 to 6 sessions of rosacea treatment is needed generally speaking.
-Each treatment is spaced out in 3 weeks time in order to achieve optimum results.
+The number of treatments will vary per patient, but about 4 to 6 sessions of rosacea treatment are needed generally speaking.
+Each treatment is spaced out in 3 weeks' time in order to achieve optimum results.